 You can set a different drawing scale for each page in your drawing.

-- On the File menu, click Page Setup, and then click the Drawing Scale tab.
+- Right-click the page tab of the page you want to change, click Page Setup, and then click the Drawing Scale tab.

 - Click Pre-defined scale, and then click a pre-defined architectural, metric, or engineering scale; or click Custom Scale and type a custom scale.